Nare-Stepanyan/greeting-command-line-tool/README.md

 ## Error Handling
 - If --name or -n and --level, or -l are not provided, an error message will be shown and the script will exit with a non-zero status.
 - If an invalid verbosity level is provided (anything other than "1" or "2"), an error message will be shown.
+- If an unsupported language is provided, an error message will be shown and the script will exit with a non-zero status.

 ## License
 ISC